-- On the system toolbar of the Server Console, select Administration > Configuration > Log from the drop-down menu.
+- In the Server Console, point to Administration on the system toolbar, and then select Configuration > Log from the drop-down menu.
 Server displays the Log page.

 - From the Log Type drop-down list, select a log category.

-Select the Engine log if you want to log the events related to running reports, creating report results, and exporting reports.
-Server uses the Engine to run reports.
+Uses the "Engine" log if you want to log the events related to running reports, that is creating report results or exporting reports.
+Logi Report Server uses the Engine component to run reports.

 - Page Report

-Select the Access log if you want to log which users accessed report running and task scheduling services.
+Uses the "Access" log if you want to log which users accessed which services, such as report running service and task scheduling service.

-Select the Manage log if you want to log the events related to modifying settings on the Server Console or in the server.properties file.
+Uses the "Manage" log if you want to log the events related to modifying settings in the Server Console or in server.properties.

-Select the Error log if you want to log errors in any of the categories.
+Uses the "Error" log if you want to log errors in any of the categories.

-Select the Event log if you want to log the events related to the life cycle of the server instance, such as its start time and stop time.
+Uses the "Event" log if you want to log the events related to the life cycle of the server instance, such as its start time and stop time.

-Select the Debug log if you want to log the events most likely needed for debugging purposes, for instance, the SQL statements used to query the database.
+Uses the "Debug" log if you want to log the events most likely needed for debugging purposes, such as the exact SQL statements used to query the database.

-Select the Performance log if you want to analyze the performance of report results or export operations.
+Uses the "Performance" log if you want to analyze the performance of report result or export operations.

-Select the Dump log if you want to log events related to when an action started or ended during the process of running tasks.
-For example, when the task was submitted, when the task ran, when the Engine initiated, and when the Engine stopped.
+Uses the "Dump" log if you want to log events related to at what time what action is started or ended during the process of running tasks.
+For example, when the task is submitted, when the task is run, when the Engine is initiated, and when the Engine is stopped.

 - From the Log Level drop-down list select the log level of the specified log type.